 - Email us at firstname.lastname@example.org

-WHAT TO EXPECT WHEN YOU MAKE A DISCLOSURE
+WHAT TO EXPECT WHEN YOU MAKE A DISCLOSURE: frequently asked questions

 Yes.
-Calls to Public Concern at Work and to IMPRESS will be treated as confidential, except in circumstances where the law requires IMPRESS to disclose information to a public authority.
+Calls to Protect and IMPRESS will be treated as confidential, except in circumstances where the law requires IMPRESS to disclose information to a public authority.

 IMPRESS has systems in place to store confidential information in a secure database.
 IMPRESS is registered with the Information Commissioner’s Office and complies with data protection requirements for the storage and communication of private information.

-As a registered legal advice centre, any advice given by Public Concern at Work is covered by legal professional privilege.
-This strict duty of confidentiality means that PCaW will not, save in exceptional circumstances provided in law, disclose the identity of a caller to their employer, or to another person, except where the individual consents to this.
+As a registered legal advice centre, any advice given by Protect is covered by legal professional privilege.
+This strict duty of confidentiality means that Protect will not, save in exceptional circumstances provided in law, disclose the identity of a caller to their employer, or to another person, except where the individual consents to this.

 IMPRESS will only contact an employer where an individual requests IMPRESS to do so in order to advocate on the individual’s behalf.

-Can I make an anonymous call to Public Concern at Work or IMPRESS?
+- Can I make an anonymous call to Protect or IMPRESS?

 Yes.
 A caller will always have the option of remaining anonymous.